fkarg/fkarg.github.io/drafts/rat-meetup.md

 Everyone showing up to a meetup is invited.

 #### Pads
-We have a couple of hedgedoc (formerly CodMD) pads every member can access:
+We have a couple of hedgedoc (formerly CodMD, formerly HackMD) pads every member can access:
 - Ideas for future meetups (mostly discussion topics)
 - History of recent meetup topics
 - Book recommendations